 GrOW works with research teams around the world to generate evidence on women’s economic empowerment and to promote the use of research by key decision-makers.

-These include deeply rooted restrictive social norms that limit their choices and access to opportunities, and the lack of recognition and value given to their dual roles as caregivers and breadwinners.
+Women around the world are increasingly participating in economic activities, yet they continue to face significant challenges in accumulating assets and in pursuing better paid and more productive jobs.
+More knowledge is needed to determine the best ways to overcome these obstacles, which include deeply rooted and restrictive social norms that limit women’s choices and access to opportunities, and the lack of recognition and value given to women’s dual roles as caregivers and breadwinners.

 Could affordable daycare be the key to unlocking women’s earning power in Africa?